lefata/ID-Database-AISA/README.md

 -   **User Authentication**: Secure login system powered by Supabase Auth, with admin approval for new sign-ups.
 -   **Automated Admin Setup**: The very first user to sign up is automatically granted admin privileges.
--   **Admin Dashboard**: A protected area for administrators to approve new users, manage their roles (admin/user), delete users, and configure application settings.
+-   **Admin Dashboard**: A protected area for administrators to approve new users, manage their roles (admin/user), delete users, and configure application settings (like the Google Sheet ID).
 -   **Optimized Image Handling**: Profile photos are stored in Supabase Storage for fast, efficient delivery, preventing API timeouts and improving load times.
 -   **Google Sheet Integration**: Automatically retrieves a student's unique ID from a designated public Google Sheet upon profile creation, ensuring data consistency.
 -   **Categorized Profiles**: Create and manage profiles for Staff, Students, and Parents.